-The first stop on many safaris, Moremi is genuine, remote big game country, yet is found only a short drive away from our base in Maun.
+The first stop on many safaris, Moremi is genuine and remote big game country, yet is found only a short drive away from our base in Maun.
 Making up around one third of the Okavango, Moremi is the public area of the delta that we can visit by either boat or vehicle.
 It is our favourite destination in Botswana and should be the focus of most itineraries!

 Moremi is in the Okavango Delta and so is influenced by the annual flood cycle of the Okavango River.
 Permanent swamps and rivers overflow, fed by the annual pulse from Angolan rain, to inundate most of the park.
 This sustains the life here, renewing the nutrient cycle.
 This water in fact, arrives in the lower reaches of the Delta in our “dry season” – between June and August.
 This “flood” is different from the local rains that fall in the delta between November and March!
 Game viewing is productive in both the seasons (so all year).
 Floods and local rains do influence where we can locate our campsites, although it is extremely rare for the park to become totally inaccessible due to this.